 Natural Fruit also filed a 100 million baht damages claim against Andy Hall, related to the Aljazeera interview which he gave in Yangon, Myanmar (case a).
-The first hearing on this case took place on 21st November 2014 in Prakanong Court and Andy Hall submitted his defense.
+The first hearing on this case took place on 21st November 2014 in Prakanong Court and Andy Hall submitted his defence.
 Further hearings followed in May/November 2015 and January/April 2016 when consideration of the case was postponed pending the Supreme Court's verdict on the criminal case (c).
-Following the Supreme Court's dismissal of the criminal case, consideration of this case was to commence but the Prakanong Court then dismissed the case on the basis of jurisdiction of the court to legally try the case given that the alleged defamatory comments were made overseas and the defendant Andy Hall had a residence that was not within the jurisdiction of the Court.
-Natural Fruit appealed the dismissal of this case by Prakanong Court to Appeals Court which on 22nd August 2017 ruled that Prakanong Court had jurisdiction over the case and ordered the Court to begin to hear the case in full from 29th August.
+Following the Supreme Court's dismissal of the criminal case (c), consideration of this case was to commence but the Prakanong Court then dismissed the case on the basis of jurisdiction of the court to legally try the case given that the alleged defamatory comments were made overseas and the defendant Andy Hall had a residence that was not within the jurisdiction of the Court.

+Natural Fruit appealed the dismissal of this case by the Prakanong Court to the Appeals Court which on 22nd August 2017 ruled that Prakanong Court had jurisdiction over the case and ordered the Court to begin to hear the case in full from 29th August 2017.
+The hearing of witnesses for this case concluded in February 2018.
+Both the prosecution and the defence only re-submitted previous witness testimony and called just three witnesses between them to introduce this previous testimony into the case file.